BlidDev/Niv/wiki/files.md

 **Desc:**

-This command has 2 modes and behaves differently on each:
+This command has 2 modes and behaves differently in each:

-* `r` : opens an existing file at the specifide `path` and adds it to the `input file` stack.
+* `r` : opens an existing file at the specified `path` and adds it to the `input file` stack.
-* `w` : opens an existing file in write mode or creates a new one if the path doesn't exist and adds it to the `output file` stack.
+* `w` : opens an existing file in write mode, or creates a new one if the path doesn't exist, and adds it to the `output file` stack.

-_Important to note:_ `path` is reletive to the path of the `Nest` executeable, not the `nst` file.
+_Important to note:_ `path` is relative to the path of the `Nest` executable, not the `nst` file.

 **Return value:** `VOID`.